Sarajevo, Bosna i Hercegovina / Босна и Херцеговина - Things to Do in Sarajevo

 Top Things to Do in Sarajevo

-Explore Baščaršija Old Town
+Explore Baščaršija Old Bazaar

 Experience Traditional Bosnian Cuisine

-Day Trip to Mostar and Herzegovina
+Take a Day Trip to Mostar

 Getting There

-Sarajevo International Airport is located 12km southwest of the city center, with regular flights from major European cities including Vienna, Istanbul, Belgrade, and Frankfurt.
-The airport bus (€2) runs every 30 minutes to the city center, while taxis cost around €15-20.
-Alternatively, many visitors arrive by bus from neighboring countries - there are regular services from Zagreb (6 hours), Belgrade (5 hours), and Split (4 hours).
-The main bus station is centrally located and well-connected to the old town.
-Train connections are limited but scenic, with services from Zagreb and Belgrade taking 8-9 hours through beautiful mountain landscapes.
+Sarajevo International Airport is located 12 km southwest of the city center, with regular flights from major European cities including Istanbul, Vienna, Belgrade, and Zagreb.
+The airport shuttle bus costs 5 BAM and runs every 30 minutes to the city center, while taxis charge around 25-30 BAM.
+Alternatively, many visitors arrive by bus from neighboring countries - the journey from Belgrade takes 6-7 hours, from Zagreb 8 hours, and from Dubrovnik 4-5 hours.
+The main bus station is centrally located and well-connected to the old town by tram.

 Getting Around